A young Black woman in a wheelchair talking to a young Black man on a bench in the park. The woman is laughing while the man explains something.

 A mixture of both other types of ADHD.

 ADHD traits usually start before the age of six, but you can be diagnosed at any age.
-Some people don’t realise they have ADHD until they’re much older.
-ADHD can be different for everyone and depend on your age, sex, gender identity and if you have other neurodevelopmental conditions.
+But you can be diagnosed at any time, and might not realise you have ADHD until you’re much older.

 Two young people sitting in the grass together.